atifhussain0321/Git-Github/README.md

 # Git-Github
-This is a Trail Project for learning purpose only.
-Don't focus on it.
+<i>This is a Trail Project for learning purpose only.
+Don't focus on it.</i>